VB10/architecture_template_v2/en_article.md

 6. Navigation structure, Scripts for helping development, 3.party package best usage

+### Scripts for helping development
+While developing like this bigger project, I need to make a script for helping development.
+I'll show you how to make a script for helping development.
+These scripts are very useful for development.

+- android_build.sh => It will make apk or app bundle
+- build.sh => It's run build runner
+- clean.sh => It's clean your main project (flutter, ios clean)
+- full_clean.sh => It's clean your project with sub modules
+- icon_build.sh => It's make a icon for android and ios
+- ios_clean.sh => It's clean a ios build and pod file
+- lang.sh => It's generate a localization code (call easy_localization:generate)

+Of course you can add more script for your needs but these scripts generally help to development.
+After my video I'm starting to use two new solution for script using

+- rps package for create script in pubspec yaml then call with rps command (https://pub.dev/packages/rps)
+- Command List extension for vscode for sum of script (https://marketplace.visualstudio.com/items?itemName=yamajyn.commandlist)

+### Navigation structure

 The main idea is navigation.
 It is very important for mobile application.
 I'll show you how to make a navigation structure.
 I'm using go_router package for this case.
 This package is very easy to use and it is very powerful.
 Especially manage a route with auto generate it is useful.
 Auto router package has a lot of navıgatıon feature in deeply.
 Let's implement this package in this project.

 The app router file help to create a route with auto generate.
 How many page you have, you can add this flow.